QBDev0ps/DevOps-Cloud-projects/Project15.md

 8. Create a [Nat Gateway](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-nat-gateway.html) and assign one of the Elastic IPs (*The other 2 will be used by [Bastion hosts](https://aws.amazon.com/quickstart/architecture/linux-bastion/))

-**i.** From the VPC dashboard we navigate to  **`NAT gateways > Create NAT gateway`**, then we proceed to enter the NAT gateway settins as shown in the image below, and afterwards, we click on "Create NAT gateway".
+**i.** From the VPC dashboard we navigate to  **`NAT gateways > Create NAT gateway`**, then we proceed to enter the NAT gateway settings as shown in the image below, and afterwards, we click on "Create NAT gateway".

  ![create NAT gateway](https://github.com/QuadriBello/DevOps-Cloud/assets/140855364/d8645cbf-cc0d-43e9-b715-2d1b4d72673a)